influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 time range.

-Note that `offset_interval` forces the second time boundary to be outside the query's time range so the query returns no results for that second interval.
+Note that `offset_interval` forces the second time boundary to be outside the queried time range so the query returns no results for that second interval.

 {{% /expand %}}